Christmas Cactus vs. Thanksgiving Cactus vs. Easter Cactus: What’s The Difference?

 Are you trying to decide between the Christmas, Thanksgiving, and Easter Cacti to determine which one would be the best for your home or indoor gardening space?
 Are all these 3 cacti different, or are they the same?
 In this article we examine each of these succulents to compare the terminology, and how these plants measure up to one another.

 The Cactaceae family has approximately 150 genera and roughly 2,500 species found around the world.
-And in this guide, we will be discussing three of the most well-known holiday cacti, the Christmas, Thanksgiving, and Easter cactus.
+And in this guide, we will be discussing three of the most well-known holiday plants, the Christmas, Thanksgiving, and Easter cactus.

 Adding seasonal cacti into your homely decorations is a fantastic way to add color and keep things fresh.
 These small succulents make great houseplants and are similar to Tillandsia, and several Pothos varieties, in which all of them are very low maintenance.